-For the last 4 years, I have been conducting experiments in western Massachusetts to study the pollination ecology of the hobblebush, Viburnum lantanoides.
+For the last 5 years, I have been conducting experiments in western Massachusetts to study the pollination ecology of the hobblebush, Viburnum lantanoides.
 Like sunflowers and hydrangeas, hobblebush produce showy inflorescences composed of a central cluster of small, fertile flowers encircled by large, sterile flowers, that as a whole, make the inflorescence look and function like a single flower.
 Its not clear why hobblebush (or sunflowers and hydrangeas for that matter) do this, so I have been collecting data on insect visitation and fruit set in a population of hobblebush composed of “wild-type” plants with sterile flowers and experimental plants with their sterile flowers removed.
 I hope results provide insights into the role of natural selection in driving the evolution of sterile flowers in hobblebush.

 This work has been a truly collaborative effort, with involvement from several undergraduate students, PhD students, and postdocs.
-If you are interested in getting out into the field, please contact me by email.